 In large measure, the history of colonial America was a history of these assemblies slowly usurping the power of these governors.
 By the time of the Revolutionary War, many of the people were fed up with the governors, some of them renouncing the idea of having a governor at all.
 However, for all their contempt for the royal governors, the Americans kept the office.
 As for the status of monarchy, it never had a real chance.
 In the end, it was rejected.

-Republicanism—The rejection of monarchy and the resistance to the royal governors were born out of the experiences of the colonial Americans.
-However, some of the rejection of executive authority came from elsewhere.
+The rejection of monarchy and the resistance to the royal governors were born out of the experiences of the colonial Americans.
+However, there were other ideas not rooted in the American experience that served to undermine monarchial authority.
 One of these ideas was republicanism, born out of a movement against the Stuart monarchs in seventeenth-century England.
 Republicans (or “Commonwealthmen”) such as James Harrington (1611-1677) and the poet John Milton (1608-1674) advanced a regime where the focus would be on the protection of rights.
 Powers should be dispersed to other political actors so as to avoid a king-centered system.
 Britain did, in fact, establish a republican government, the Protectorate (1653-1658), which was administered by Oliver Cromwell (1599-1658), with Cromwell ruling under the title of “Lord Protector.”
 England had no monarch from 1649, the year that King Charles I (b.
 1600) was executed until 1660 when the monarchy was restored under Charles II.

-Whigs—Closely related to Republicans were is Whigs.
-In Britain, Whigs tended to be large Protestant landowners that supported the Parliament in its opposition to a strong monarchy.
+Closely related to Republicans were is Whigs.
+In Britain, Whigs tended to be Protestant landowners that supported the Parliament in its opposition to a strong monarchy.
 Whigs saw the Parliament as the source of liberty and the monarchy as the source of tyranny.
-Both the Whigs and the Republicans of seventeenth century Britain found themselves in opposition to Stuart absolutism.
+Both the Whigs and the Republicans of 17th century Britain found themselves in opposition to Stuart absolutism.

 The "Sigh for Monarchy"